BenAmSchwitzen/Chess/README.md

 <h1>Chess</h1>

 This project was made due my interest in chess.
-This implementation includes the **standard chess-game and puzzles**
+This implementation includes the <strong>standard chess-game and puzzles</strong>

 ### Standard chess